Vaidehi Yoga: Designing a service system for a live practice

 Result

 Every inquiry asked the same 6–8 questions (schedule, level, language, fees, equipment, trial).
-The information existed — it just wasn't structured anywhere findable.
+The information existed, but it wasn't structured anywhere findable.

 Restructure the entire pre-enrollment journey around answering questions before they're asked: rebuilt information architecture, a single registration flow with Terms & Conditions built in.